Top 45+ Flutter Interview Questions And Answers

 • Redux: Inspired by similar patterns in web development frameworks such as React, Redux is a state management technique widely used in Flutter applications to handle complex state and data flows.

-25. Describe the idea of immutability in Flutter widgets.
+25. What is the concept of immutability in Flutter widgets?

 Ans: